-The Agroecology Research Collaboration (ARC) is an initiative developed by the Landworkers’ Alliance (LWA), the Community Supported Agriculture Network UK (CSAN), the Ecological Land Cooperative (ELC), the Organic Growers Alliance (OGA) and the Pasture Fed Livestock Association (PFLA).
+The Agroecology Research Collaboration (ARC) is an initiative developed by the Landworkers’ Alliance (LWA), the Community Supported Agriculture Network UK (CSAN), the Ecological Land Cooperative (ELC), the Organic Growers Alliance (OGA) and Pasture for Life (PFL).
 We are organisations working within the UK food, farming, forestry and land-use sector with a large membership base of agroecological practitioners.

 As organisations working towards shifting the paradigm around how we produce food and use land, we recognise the important position that research has to play in doing so.
 ARC is therefore a collective endeavour to support and inform an increasing research interest led by, centring on and meeting the needs of agroecological farmers, growers, foresters and other land-based workers.
 We work and collaborate with other organisations advocating for change and recognise the potential for strengthening the agroecology movement when our efforts are combined and coordinated.

 Our organisations are committed to building a farming, forestry and land-use system rooted in agroecology and food sovereignty.
 ARC is founded upon, and steered by, the needs of grassroots organisations and the communities and politics they represent.
 We strive to engage with research in a manner that is mutually supportive and that furthers the work of the broader movement we operate within.

 - Represent and further the research needs of agroecological practitioners across the UK.

 - Develop a network of connections with researchers and research institutes to co-create relevant research that is based on principles of mutual support and exchange.

 - Build a strong evidence base that demonstrates agroecology as a viable and long term alternative to the current industrial food and land-use system.

 - Ensure that ARC members, and the wider network of grassroots organisations representing those working in food, farming and forestry, are actively involved in and have an equal stance in developing and steering research agendas.